About Me

 Education:

-3rd Year Physics PhD Student, Yale University
+Physics PhD Candidate, Yale University

 BS Physics and Astronomy, Stony Brook University

 Research Interests: Theoretical Astrophysics and Cosmology.
 Supernovae.
 Structure and Formation of the Universe.
+Machine and Deep Learning.

 LinkedIn: https://www.linkedin.com/in/naomigluck/